jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 From there i looked at how i want the gauge to be used and presented.
 It had to be portable and multifunctional where possible as well a suitable size so that it could contain the micro:bit and wires without appearing messy.

+I also wanted it to be a suitable shape and colour so that it could have a modern contempary style

 ##### Souce for Temperature Gauge #####
 https://www.hackster.io/anish78/how-to-create-temperature-gauge-using-micro-bit-a601cc